tanguylegazon/fh-simulator/README.md

 1. Access the live version at [tanguy-portfolio.com/simulator](https://tanguy-portfolio.com/simulator).
 2. Clone this repository and open `index.html` in your web browser.

-**Please note.** This project is not optimized for small screens (less than 1100px wide).
-For the best experience, please use a computer.
+> **Note:** This project is not optimized for small screens (less than 1100px wide).
+Please use a desktop browser for
+> the best experience.

 ### Functionality